howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

   - `apollo-cache-inmemory`
   - `apollo-link`
   - `apollo-link-http`
+  - [`graphql-tag`](https://github.com/apollographql/graphql-tag) (GraphQL parser.
+Every GraphQL operation you hand over to Apollo Client will have to be parsed by the `gql` function)
 - [`react-apollo`](https://github.com/apollographql/react-apollo) contains the bindings to use Apollo Client with React.
-- [`graphql-tag`](https://github.com/apollographql/graphql-tag) is a GraphQL parser.
-Every GraphQL operation you hand over to Apollo Client will have to be parsed by the `gql` function.
 - [`graphql`](https://github.com/graphql/graphql-js) contains Facebook's reference implementation of GraphQL - Apollo Client uses some of its functionality as well.

 That's it, you're ready to write some code! 🚀